Degree Fields

 Synthetic Materials

 The synthetic materials segment produces a wide variety of finished products as well as raw materials, including common plastic materials such as polyethylene, polypropylene, polyvinyl chloride (PVC), and polystyrene.
 Among products into which these plastics can be made are loudspeakers, toys, PVC pipes, and beverage bottles.
-Motor vehicle manufacturers are particularly large users of such products.
-Plastic materials used for mixing and blending resins on a custom basis also are produced in this industry segment.
+This industry segment also produces plastic materials used for mixing and blending resins on a custom basis.
+Motor vehicle manufacturers are particularly large users of synthetic materials.

 Agricultural Chemicals